 Introduced in 1859 as a naval gun, the BLR 40 Pounder was also known as the 40 Pounder Armstrong gun because of the Armstrong screw breech mechanism.
 Originally manufactured with a 32 cwt barrel, an improved 35 cwt was introduced as production continued.

-The example on exhibit was made in 1871.
-The Armstrong screw breech was not a completely successful design, causing a reversion to muzzle loading in later heavy designs until a satisfactory breech mechanism could be developed.
+The example in the exhibit was made in 1871.
+The Armstrong screw breach was not a completely successful design, causing a reversion to muzzleloading in later systems until a satisfactory breech mechanism could be developed.

 Projectile: 40 pounds (18.2 kilograms)

 Range: 5,197 yards (4,752 metres)

 Detachment: Gun, limber, ammunition wagon, 18 horses and 9 gunners